67hz/vim-lldb/README.md

 ### LLDB debugging in Vim

-This version of vim-lldb supports Python2 and Python3.
-This was forked from LLVM tools which only supports Python2.
+This version of vim-lldb supports Python3.
+This was forked from the LLVM tools vim-lldb plugin built for Python.
 It is currently under development so there will be bugs.
 If you see something, say something.
+If you are running Python2, you will have better support from the original for now.
+There is a @TODO task for backward-compatibility, but it is lower on the list.

 Installation